-For a smaller city, Bristol’s centre is a beguiling, endlessly fascinating mesh of areas, each distinctly defined and worthy of your attention, whether you’re a home hunter, an ardent shopper, a keen foodie or simply want to sink pint after pint until you start to notice just how fast the world spins.
+For a smaller city, Bristol’s centre is a beguiling, endlessly fascinating mesh of areas, each distinctly defined and worthy of your attention, whether you’re a home hunter, an ardent shopper, a keen foodie or simply want to enjoy a pint in a pub that’s older than you.
 Bristol’s centre does indeed have it all.
 And then some.

 At the ‘bottom’ of Corn Street is St Augustine’s Parade, universally considered to be the centre of the centre.